GriffGeorgiadis/GriffGeorgiadis/README.md

 - 👋 Hi, I’m Griffin Georgiadis
-- 👀 I’m interested in the environment, aerospace and web/game development.
+- 👀 I’m interested in the renewable energy, environment, aerospace and web development.
-- 🌱 I’m currently learning Node.js.
 - 📫 How to reach me, griffingeorgiadis@gmail.com.

 <!---